 4. After approval of the agreement by the City Council, the organization takes agreement to bank to obtain construction financing and completes the project with bank funding.

-5. After obtaining a Certificate of Occupancy from the City's Division of Protective Inspection, the organization sells the house.
+5. After obtaining a Certificate of Occupancy from the City's Community Development Department, the organization sells the house.

 6. The City will write a check to the homebuyer and present it at the closing for the home in the amount indicated in the agreement between the City and developer.